kiranvad/kiranvad2.github.io/README.md

 ## Welcome to my personal webpage.

-I am a PhD student at the department of [Materials Design and Innovation](http://engineering.buffalo.edu/materials-design-innovation.html), Univeristy at Buffalo, Buffalo, NY, USA.
+I recently accepeted a postdoc scholar position in the [Department of Chemical Enginerring](https://www.cheme.washington.edu/) at the University of Washington, Seattle.

+I will also be affilitate to the [eScience Institute](https://escience.washington.edu/) as a *UW Data Science Postdoctoral Fellow*

 I am working at the interface of Machine learning and Computational Material Sciences.